Binghamton Bearcats baseball

 The Binghamton Bearcats baseball team is a varsity intercollegiate athletic team of Binghamton University in Vestal, New York, United States.
 The team is a member of the America East Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Varsity Field in Vestal, New York.
 The Bearcats are coached by Tim Sinicki.

 NCAA tournament results

-Binghamton has appeared in the NCAA Division I baseball tournament six times.
-They have a record of 1–10.
+Binghamton has appeared in the NCAA Division I baseball tournament seven times.
+They have a record of 1–11.